bessinnica/Loc-markdig-azuredocs-test/articles/log-analytics/log-analytics-log-search-new.md

 - **Alert rules.** [Alert rules](log-analytics-alerts.md) proactively identify issues from data in your workspace.
 Each alert rule is based on a log search that is automatically run at regular intervals.
 The results are inspected to determine if an alert should be created.
 - **Views.**  You can create visualizations of data to be included in user dashboards with [View Designer](log-analytics-view-designer.md).
 Log searches provide the data used by [tiles](log-analytics-view-designer-tiles.md) and [visualization parts](log-analytics-view-designer-parts.md) in each view.
 You can drill down from visualization parts into the Log Search page to perform further analysis on the data.
 - **Export.**  When you export data from the Log Analytics workspace to Excel or [Power BI](log-analytics-powerbi.md), you create a log search to define the data to export.
-- **PowerShell.** You can run a PowerShell script from a command line or an Azure Automation runbook that uses [Get-​Azure​Rm​Operational​Insights​Search​Results](https://docs.microsoft.com/powershell/module/azurerm.operationalinsights/get-azurermoperationalinsightssearchresults?view=azurermps-4.0.0) to retrieve data from Log Analytics.
+- **PowerShell.** You can run a PowerShell script from a command line or an Azure Automation runbook that uses [Get- Azure Rm Operational Insights Search Results](https://docs.microsoft.com/powershell/module/azurerm.operationalinsights/get-azurermoperationalinsightssearchresults?view=azurermps-4.0.0) to retrieve data from Log Analytics.
 This cmdlet requires a query to determine the data to retrieve.
 - **Log Analytics API.**  The [Log Analytics log search API](log-analytics-log-search-api.md) allows any REST API client to retrieve data from the workspace.
 The API request includes a query that is run against Log Analytics to determine the data to retrieve.

 ![Log searches](media/log-analytics-log-search-new/log-search-overview.png)